JPSieg/R2easyR/README.md

 [25] "#EF3B2C" "#EF3B2C" "#EF3B2C" "#EF3B2C" "#EF3B2C" "#CB181D" "#CB181D" "#CB181D" "#CB181D" "#CB181D" "#CB181D"
 ```

-### A PDF depiction of all 59 palettes made by “r2easyR.pallets” is written in your working directory when you run “r2easyR.pallettes”, to help you choose a palette that works for your application. ".c" palettes like "Reds.C" are recomended for coloring reactivity data as circles behind nucleotides because they avoid very dark shades that would obscure the nucleotide letter. ".l" palettes are recomended for coloring reactivity data as the color of the nucleotide letter because they avoid light shades that would be hard to see against a white background.
+### A PDF depiction of all 59 palettes made by “r2easyR.pallets” is written in your working directory when you run “r2easyR.pallettes”, to help you choose a palette that works for your application. ".c" palettes like "Reds.C" are recommended for coloring reactivity data as circles behind nucleotides because they avoid very dark shades that would obscure the nucleotide letter. ".l" palettes are recommended for coloring reactivity data as the color of the nucleotide letter because they avoid light shades that would be hard to see against a white background.

 ![Legend](https://user-images.githubusercontent.com/63312483/104636874-0419eb00-5672-11eb-8c24-85ac1107d12c.png)